Dysommina rugosa: Distribution and habitat

 The species occurs in the tropical western Atlantic Ocean, the Caribbean Sea and Gulf of Mexico as well as the eastern and central Pacific Ocean and Hawaii.
 It is a deepwater species found near the seabed on the continental slope at depths between 260 and 775 m.

 Eel City

-In 2005, during underwater exploration of the caldera of Vailulu'u volcano at a depth of about 700 m in the mid-Pacific, it was found that large numbers of eels were present in low-temperature hydrothermal vents at a locality the researchers dubbed "Eel City".
-This area had pillow lava flows draped with yellowish microbial mats, and whenever the submersible touched down, previously hidden eels, since identified as Dysommina rugosa, swarmed into the water column.
+In 2005, during underwater exploration of the caldera of Vailulu'u volcano at a depth of about 700 m in the mid-Pacific, it was found that large numbers of Dysommina rugosa were present in low-temperature hydrothermal vents at a locality the researchers dubbed Eel City.
+It is unique because most hydrothermal vents are predominantly inhabited by invertebrates, whereas there is little invertebrate life in Eel City.

+This area had pillow lava flows draped with yellowish microbial mats, and whenever the submersible touched down, previously hidden eels swarmed into the water column.
 It is thought that the eels hide in crevices in the yellow mats for their own protection and feed on planktonic crustaceans drifting past.

+Preliminary work indicates that they use the vent only as a place to live.
+They seem to feed not on chemosynthetic bacteria, but on crustaceans that pass by Nafanua's summit in the currents.

+During the initial dive in March 2005, one of the discoverers, Hubert Staudigel (a geologist at San Diego's Scripps Institution of Oceanography), commented "I suppose it's possible they migrate up the water column and feed in the water column and migrate back down to the cracks and crevices to hang out.
+But it seems odd that a deep-sea fish that would normally be experiencing 2- to 5-degree Celsius (35.6 degrees to 41 degrees Fahrenheit) water would be seeking out water that is warmer."